Contention surrounding time and location of her death before the September 11 attacks; declared a victim of the attacks in absentia

 (m.
 2000)

 Sneha Anne Philip (October 7, 1969 – legal d.
 September 11, 2001) was an Indian-American physician who was last seen on September 10, 2001, by a department store surveillance camera near her Lower Manhattan home.
 She may have returned to the building at some point that night or the next morning.
-Due to the close proximity of the World Trade Center and her medical training, Philip's family believes she perished trying to help victims of the following day's terrorist attacks.
+Due to the close proximity of the World Trade Center and her medical training, Philip's family believes she perished trying to help victims of the following day's September 11 attacks.

 Two investigations were conducted.
 The first by Ron Lieberman, Philip's husband, and private investigator Ken Gallant, a former FBI agent, initially presumed her disappearance and possible death were unrelated to the attacks but later concluded it was the most likely outcome.
 An investigation by the New York City Police Department, begun much later, delved into her life leading up to September 11 and found details of marital problems, job difficulties, and alcohol abuse by Philip, as well as a pending misdemeanor charge against her, in the months before her disappearance.
 This led them to conclude it was just as likely that she had met a different fate, though the report's author testified later that he believed Philip probably died in the attacks.